Monitoring Sea Surface Salinity in the Global Ocean from Ships of Opportunity

 The importance of SSS in the climate system has motivated the development by European and USA/Argentina space agencies of dedicated satellite missions (SMOS, Aquarius and SMAP) to enhance global observations.

 Recognizing the importance of SSS for climate research and operational oceanography (see MERCATOR and GODAE), the present SSS Observation Service aims at collecting, validating, archiving and distributing in situ SSS measurements derived from Voluntary Observing Ship programs.
-It is based on the IRD historical savoir-faire, and presently federates the efforts of scientists from – and/or benefits from financial supports of – different French institutes (IRD, CNES, CNRS, IFREMER, INSU, IPEV, OMP).
+It is based on the IRD historical savoir-faire, and presently federates the efforts of scientists, and/or benefits from financial and/or technical supports, from different French institutes (IRD, CNRS, CNES, OMP, IFREMER, IPEV).

 This SSS Observation Service has an “Observatoire de Recherche en Environnement” (ORE) label.
 It also represents the French contribution to the international Global Ocean Surface Underway Data (GOSUD) program.